padok-team/docs-terraform-guidelines/child_modules_depth_limit.md

 * **Debugging**
   * It is hard to understand what is going on in the code -> debugging is hard
 * **Maintainability**
-  * Upgrade a root, child or grandchild modules may have an impact on the whole module tree
+  * Upgrade a root, child or grandchild modules may have an impact on the whole module tree _(providers / terraform versions for instance)_

 ### Recommandation